 You can certainly try to contact an attorney before deciding whether or not to take the breath or blood test, but realistically speaking, the police are not going to let you use your phone while they are investigating you for DUI.
 It's unlikely that you would be able to successfully discuss things with an attorney at that time.
 If you have been pulled over and the police believe that you have been drinking and driving, most attorneys will advise you to cooperate with them and take the breath or blood test.
 If you refuse, then you will lose your driver's license for one year.
 In addition, you will probably end up with a DUI conviction because it will be hard to rebut the presumption related to a DUI refusal in Los Angeles County.

-How Do I Know What To Do After I Am Released from Jail In Los Angeles County?
+What To Do After Release from Jail

 If you have a California driver's license and you are arrested in LA County for a DUI, the police will usually take that license from you and send it to the DMV.
 They will give you a pink slip that will serve as a temporary license for 30 days.
 If you were to be pulled over during the 30-day period after the arrest, then you could show the police that pink slip as proof that you are driving lawfully.
 Once you hire an attorney, they will call the DMV and set up a DMV hearing.
 If the DMV hearing is set beyond that 30-day time period, then you will get another temporary license that will allow you drive up until the DMV hearing date.